Free to use, for students aiming high

 University history is less about knowing more facts than about arguing with the evidence.
 Undergraduates read historians against each other and ask why an account was written the way it was.
 They build a case from primary sources that a reasonable person could still disagree with.
 A-level rewards coverage; a history degree rewards judgement.

 A good way in is to pick one period or question that already interests you and follow it across formats.
 Listen to a discussion, then read an article that argues the opposite, then look at the primary documents themselves.
 What you are building is not a longer reading list but a point of view you can defend.
 Which debates to read for a particular course, and how to turn a real interest into the opening of a personal statement, is the work we do one to one.
-Our Insights blog has more on reading like a historian and on writing essays that hold together.
+Insights has more: reading history as an argument, and reading an A-level source like an examiner.

 HE+ History (Cambridge)